 2. Suburban Sprawl

-St Catharines-Niagara, as well as the nearby urban areas of Hamilton and Kitchener-Waterloo, are among the cities with the highest population density in Canada.
-Kitchener-Waterloo and Hamilton have the highest population densities among urban areas in Canad apart from Toronto, Montreal, and Vancouver, according to the 2011 census, while St Catharines-Niagara has the seventh highest population density (though this does not take into account the 50,000 people living in Niagara Falls, NY).
-St Catharines has a significantly higher population density than cities like Edmonton, Kingston, London, Halifax, Winnipeg, or Quebec City.
+St Catharines-Niagara, as well as the nearby urban areas of Hamilton and Kitchener-Waterloo, are among the cities with a relatively high population density in Canada.
+Kitchener-Waterloo and Hamilton have the highest population densities among urban areas in Canada apart from Toronto, Montreal, and Vancouver, according to the 2011 census, while St Catharines-Niagara has the seventh highest population density (though this does not take into account the 50,000 people living in Niagara Falls, NY).

 Niagara may be particularly well-placed to benefit if suburban sprawl in general is reversed as a result of eco-taxes.
 This is because many of the big cities around Niagara have had their suburbs sprawl away from Niagara during their recent generations of suburbanization.
 As a result, a reversal of this sprawl would bring people back closer to Niagara.

 Toronto has sprawled north and to a lesser extent east, away from Lake Ontario and Niagara.
 Northern Toronto suburbs like King city, Caledon, and Whitchurch-Stoufville tend have population densities that are far lower than in suburbs closer to the lake, like Mississauga, Oakville, and Oshawa — nearly 30 times lower in the case of Caledon compared to Mississauga.
 Indeed some of Toronto’s lakeside suburbs, particularly to its west (towards Hamilton and Niagara), are themselves among the cities with the highest population densities in the country.
 Toronto’s easternmost suburbs, on the other hand, like Clarington and Scugog, have relatively low densities too.